There are all kinds of narrators–going way beyond simple first or third person. Here’s a little study of the different types.

 7. The Unreliable Narrator

 Usually first person, but occasionally third, an unreliable narrator has a flawed point of view.
-That is, the writer intentionally made him biased, misinformed, insane, etc. It’s difficult to find a single passage that illustrates this, but examples include Nelly in Wuthering Heights, by Emily Brontë, or Holden Caulfield in The Catcher in the Rye, by J.D.
+That is, the writer intentionally made him biased, misinformed, insane, etc. Examples include Nelly in Wuthering Heights, by Emily Brontë, or Holden Caulfield in The Catcher in the Rye, by J.D.
 Salinger.
-Read more about unreliable narrators here.
+Here’s one from Poe.

 Some of these (such as the Unreliable Narrator) are established terms, while I’ve coined many of them myself.
 Can you think of any other types?
 What type are you using in your work in progress?